GeoGPT-Research-Project/GeoGPT-RAG/README.md

 The [GeoReranker](https://huggingface.co/GeoGPT-Research-Project/GeoReranker) model complements this process by re-evaluating and ranking retrieved results.
 Unlike the GeoEmbedding model, which focuses on vector similarity, the GeoReranker model takes a query and a candidate passage as input and directly estimates their semantic relevance.
 It outputs a relevance score——typically normalized to a [0, 1] range via a sigmoid function——enabling more precise document ranking based on contextual alignment.

-Together, the GeoGPT-RAG system and its two core models are open-sourced, empowering the GeoGPT project to better support the global geoscience research community.
+Together, the GeoGPT-RAG system, its two core models, and [GeoRAG-QA](https://huggingface.co/datasets/GeoGPT-Research-Project/GeoRAG-QA), a benchmark test set for geoscience information retrieval, have been open-sourced, empowering the GeoGPT project to better support the global geoscience research community.
+For more details, please refer to the [technical report](https://github.com/GeoGPT-Research-Project/GeoGPT-RAG/blob/master/GeoGPT_RAG_Technical_Report.pdf).

 ## 2. System Information